Baby Jogger City Mini Combo Review

 The storage bin is large and accessible from the front and back.
-We fit our medium sized diaper bag inside, but you'll have to reach pretty far under the handlebar to find the bin.
-The bin has a maximum allowable capacity of 10 lbs which is better than some, but not as good as the UPPAbaby strollers with their 25+ lbs limits.
-The Mini has slim pockets on the back of the toddler seat, but they will also be difficult to access with the seat reclined.
+We fit our medium-sized diaper bag inside, but you'll have to reach pretty far under the handlebar to reach the bin.
+The bin has a weight allowance of 10 lbs which is not as good as others with 25+ lbs limits (go UPPAbaby!).
+The Mini has slim pockets on the back of the toddler seat, but they will be difficult to access with the seat reclined and carrier in place.

-You are unlikely to be using the canopy with your car seat on this stroller.
+You are unlikely to use the canopy with your car seat on this stroller.
 While a few of the adapters allow the canopy to remain on the stroller, we weren't able to use the canopy for protection over the carrier like it can on other strollers.